wellthlab/xb-app-ionic/README.md

 `ionic cap run ios -l --external` To run the project on a server in xcode

 Update version numbers in app manifest before packaging.

+## Google Play Store

+App MUST be published as uk.ac.soton.ecs.xbapp

+The java namespace and gradle build must be configured accordingly.

+The app MUST be signed using the upload key from XBKeyStore.jks - please contact Richard if you do not have it